Research Technician I

-Nelly Camargo received her BSc from the Universidad Nacional de Colombia.
+Nelly Camargo joined Dr. Stefan Kappe’s lab, then at New York University, in 2002.
+She received her BSc from the Universidad Nacional de Colombia.
 Nelly has played an integral part to many research programs in the lab spanning from establishing transfection technology of the rodent and human malaria parasites to supporting the Human Challenge Center (HCC) with malaria clinical trials.
 In partnership with the HCC, Nelly has been involved in both safety and efficacy trials in human volunteers with a genetically attenuated parasite that was created in the lab.
 She believes that excellent, honest, persistent and truly cooperative work will eventually lead to control of the damage inflicted to so many people by the Plasmodium parasite that causes malaria.
 Outside of the lab Nelly enjoys spending time with her family.

-Meseret Haile is a research technician in the Kappe and Vaughan Labs.
-Meseret received her BA in anthropology and biochemistry from Smith College in 2018 where she was involved in research in the Williams Lab on expression cloning and analysis of putative transcription factors in filarial parasite Brugia malayi.
+Meseret Haile is a Research Technician in the Vaughan Lab.
+Meseret received her BA in Anthropology and Biochemistry from Smith College in 2018 where she was involved in research in the Williams lab on expression cloning and analysis of putative transcription factors in filarial parasite Brugia malayi.
 Since joining the lab in September 2018, Meseret’s work is focused on using experimental genetic crosses to understand drug resistance in Plasmodium falciparum.
 She is also participating in the production of Plasmodium falciparum sporozoites for ongoing GAP3KO vaccine trial.
 Outside of lab, Meseret enjoys dog sitting, long naps, and all things post-colonial theory.

 Charlie Jennison, PhD